 Falsely Claims Scientists “Can’t Even Define What Light Is”

-One of the accusations that Ken Wheeler hurls at scientists is his claim that “they can’t even define what light is.”
+Setting impossible standards for proof, Ken Wheeler hurls the accusation at scientists that “they can’t even define what light is.”
 Of course, this is pure nonsense.

 Physicists define light as “Energy in the form of electromagnetic waves of any wavelength that travel in a vacuum with a speed of 299,792,458 metres per second.
 Specifically, such radiation that is visible to the human eye i.e. within the range of 400 nanometers to 700 nanometers.”